networknt/light-doc/content/en/tool/openapi-converter.md

 reviewed: true
 ---

 OpenAPI 3.0 specification was released in late 2017, and it resolved several major issues or limitations of Swagger 2.0 specification.
-The community is cheered about the release; however, it is very hard to developers to adopt it at the moment even after several months since the release.
-Given the new specification is not backward compatible, all tools around Swagger 2.0 need to be rewritten, and it takes time.
+The community is cheered about the release; however, it is very hard for developers to adopt it at the moment, even after several months since the release.
+Given the new specification is not backward compatible, all tools around Swagger 2.0 need to be rewritten, and it takes a lot of time.

 In our example, we have added OpenAPI 3.0 support in [light-rest-4j][] framework in late 2017 and we have to build our own [openapi-parser][] to do the runtime validation again the spec.